2

 About the position:

-This position is eligible to telework and is typically not required to report on-site.
+This position is generally required to report on-site, with part-time telework to be considered based on business need.
 The default assigned work location of all Health Care Authority (HCA) positions - both on-site and telework eligible positions - is within the State of Washington.
 This position reports to Olympia, WA.
 Frequency of onsite work will vary based on business and operational needs.
 All agency employees are required to report on-site in Olympia on their first and last days of employment to pick up and return state-issued equipment, regardless of telework status or location.

 Duties